 Example: Suppose you owe $300,000 on a 30-year mortgage with a 4% mortgage rate and are considering a USDA loan.
 After paying a lump sum payment of $50,000, the mortgage lender recalculates your monthly payment based on a $250,000 balance.
 This reduction could mean considerable savings on your monthly expenses.

-Recast Mortgage vs. refinancing
+Recast Mortgage vs. Refinancing

 Mortgage recasting and refinancing are valuable options for homeowners looking to reduce their monthly mortgage payments, but they work in distinct ways.
 While recasting is a simpler process that lowers payments without changing the interest rate, refinancing allows for a more comprehensive loan restructuring, often with a new rate and term.